grggls/dns_to_tls_server/README.md

  Therefore it is essentially that this service minimize or completely solve for these concerns.
 As a TLS'd proxy connection, our service should not leak information or represent an attack surface for a MITM attack.
 Exceptions to this rule might be in cases where the endpoint (Cloudflare) CA has been compromised, or where our service has been made to ingest a compromised CA.

  Regarding general Docker security, we endeavored to decrease the blast radius of a compromised DNS-over-TLS proxy by attempting to run the daemon as a non-root user.
 We can further decrease the privilege of a running instance of this service by using a non-privileged port number (greater than 1024).
 Choosing 8053, for example, would require fewer privileges from the scheduling Docker daemon.

+ Misbehaving or adversarial clients of this service will see their connection reset immediately.
+There are some edge cases I noticed during implementation that aren't handled here, specifically with non-blocking I/O. Better error handling, tracking of misbehaving client IPs, and flushing of the socket would all make this a sturdier service in production.

  ### *Considering a microservice architecture; how would you see this the dns to dns-over-tls proxy used?*